Sweet Syndrome: Causes, Symptoms, and Treatment Options

-Sweet Syndrome is a rare inflammatory condition that predominantly affects the skin.
+Sweet Syndrome, also known as acute febrile neutrophilic dermatosis, is a rare inflammatory condition that predominantly affects the skin.
 It manifests with painful, red, raised lesions and is often accompanied by fever.
 The condition was first described by Dr. Robert Douglas Sweet in 1964, hence the name.

-Symptoms of Sweet Syndrome
+What Are the Symptoms of Sweet Syndrome?

 Skin Lesions